ccunarro/OrdersBackend/README.md

 # OrdersBackend
+Project done in 2 days as a test assignment for a remote job.

 Simple CRUD with Spring 4, Hibernate 4, maven 3, MySQL, Java 1.8 and Restful Webservices.

 The backend system was implemented using a layered approach where there are 3 different layers: